mkyc/m-azure-basic-infra/README.md

 Epiphany Module: Azure Basic Infrastructure

-AzBI module is responsible for providing basic cloud resources (eg. resource groups, virtual networks, subnets, virtual machines ect.) which will be used by upcoming modules.
+AzBI module is responsible for providing basic cloud resources (eg. resource groups, virtual networks, subnets, virtual machines etc.) which will be used by upcoming modules.

 # Basic usage